 - Chest bruising or broken ribs from impacts

 - Back injuries and neck damage from whiplash caused by a sudden stop

-Even if you don’t think you were injured, you need to get medical attention immediately following any accident.
-Your adrenaline surges when your life is in danger, and this could mask pain from hidden problems that you won’t discover until much later.
+Even if you don’t think you were injured, you need to get medical attention immediately following an accident.
+Your adrenaline surges when your life is in danger, and this could mask the pain from hidden problems that you won’t discover until much later.
 You could have a concussion or internal damage that needs immediate treatment.
 And if you don’t get a doctor to provide a diagnosis, the insurance company might try to argue that you weren’t actually injured.

 What Can I Be Compensated for After a Head-On Collision?

 In an accident like this, your injuries may be extensive.
 Medical care is costly, but compensation from your case may be able to help.
 You may be entitled to a combination of the following: